Ysmiraak/ysmathemagick/README.md

 Functions for drawing Hasse diagrams when a relation function and the vertices are given.

+### wg-problem ###

+Using core.logic for finding the solution to a problem I encountered in my math course, WS 2015/16.

 ## License

 Copyright © 2015 Ysmiraak